Ai Accountant

 How do I separate reimbursements from expenses so that P&L stays clean?

-Route reimbursements through an employee advances or clearing ledger, never to expense.
-Create rules with UPI mode plus “reimb,” then reconcile against claims.
-AI Accountant can auto tag reimbursements and prompt attachment checks.
+Route reimbursements through an employee advances or clearing ledger, never directly to expense.
+Create rules combining UPI mode plus "reimb" as triggers, then reconcile against employee claims.
+This keeps your P&L accurate and your clearing accounts balanced.

 What is the best way to handle EMI splits between principal and interest automatically?

-Create a two part rule, interest component to Interest Expense, principal to Loan Liability.
-Test against a few cycles, confirm stability.
-If amounts vary, match with narration plus counterparty, not just numeric splits.
+Create a two part rule: interest component posts to Interest Expense, principal reduces Loan Liability.
+Test against a few EMI cycles to confirm stability.
+Match using narration plus counterparty, not just numeric splits, since amounts can vary slightly.

 What governance controls should I put in place for rule changes across entities?

-Implement maker checker, version control, and an approval calendar.
-Maintain entity specific rule sets, then a shared library for common vendors.
-Log changes with date, author, and rationale, keep rollback procedures ready.
+Implement maker checker approvals, version control, and an approval calendar.
+Maintain entity specific rule sets alongside a shared library for common vendors.
+Log every change with date, author, and rationale.
+Keep rollback procedures ready and review rule priorities monthly using misclassification counts and exception queue volume.

 Written By